coolnimesh43/flappybird/README.md

-# flappybird
+# Flappy Bird
-The game 'flappy bird' made with phaser.js
+The game 'flappy bird' made in phaser.js